exponea/exponea-android-sdk/Documentation/in-app-messages.md

 This section provides helpful pointers for troubleshooting in-app message issues.

-> 👍 Set INFO or VERBOSE Log Level
+> 👍 Set INFO or VERBOSE log level
 > The SDK logs a lot of information in at `INFO` level while loading in-app messages.
 When troubleshooting in-app message issues, first ensure to [set the SDK's log level](https://documentation.bloomreach.com/engagement/docs/android-sdk-setup#log-level) at least to `INFO`.
 >
 > If you find that `INFO` log messages are not sufficient for a particular use case, try setting the log level to `VERBOSE` to get more detailed information.